JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/WhatIveLearned/Section06OOPPart1ClassesConstructorsAndInheritance.md

 * can use either of these anywhere EXCEPT in `static` areas (static block or static methods) - this will lead to compile time errors.
 * more on `static` later in course.
 * `this()`
   * use to call a constructor from another overloaded constructor in the same class.
   * can only be used in a constructor.
   * must be the first statement in a constructor.
 * `super()`
   * only way to call a parent constructor.
   * without it Java makes default call to no-arguments constructor in the parent class.
   * must be the first statement in each constructor.
 * Abstract classes
   * is a super class.
   * Have constructors.
 Although you can never instantiate an abstract class using a `new` keyword.
   * more on abstract classes later in the course.
 * a constructor cannot have both `this()` and `super()`.

 This video gives example of constructor chaining.

 ### 85 - Method Overloading vs Overriding Recap
 * overloading
   * > 1 methods in the same class with the same name but different paramters.
   * can overload static and instance methods. (more on differences between static and instance methods later in the course.)
   * usually happens inside single class.
   * however can also happen in subclass of that class.
   * Known as Compile Time Polymorphism.
 * overriding
   * define method in child class as the parent class that has same name and same signature.
   * Known as Runtime polymorphism and Dynamic Method Dispatch (because the method that is going to be run is decided at runtime by the JVM.)
   * Put `@Overrrid` annotation immediately above the method definition.
   * can override instance methods
   * cannot override static methods
   * methods that are final cannot be overriden.

  Good explanation and examples in video.

 ### 86 - Static vs Instance Methods
-Left of here.
+Left off here.

 * Static Methods
 * Instance Methods